-Table 1: Some of Smart farming research grants provided by the Thai Government
+Table 2: Some of Smart farming research grants provided by the Thai Government

-Research Name Researc h grant Description Output Fund (Thai: Baht) Developmen t of IoT- Wetting Front Detector (IoT-WFD) sensor for irrigation managemen t system The Thailan d Researc h Fund This research aims to develop WFD sensor using IoT for detecting and collecting data of wetting front in the soil at one-meter depth on rice fields, corn fields, and longan orchards.
+Research Name Research grant Description Output Fund (Thai: Baht) Development of IoT-Wetting Front Detector (IoT-WFD) sensor for irrigation management system The Thailand Research Fund This research aims to develop WFD sensor using IoT for detecting and collecting data of wetting front in the soil at one-meter depth on rice fields, corn fields, and longan orchards.
 The decision support system can decide for farm water management precisely based on data collected using IoT-WFD sensor.
-A prototype of the smart IoT- WFD sensor and decision support system for farm water management 2.6 Million MJU Smart farm Nation al budget, Engine ering and Agro- Industr Y The prototype of the MJU smart farm model has been developed using modern agriculture innovation (Electronic Agriculture; Agritonics), Agri-Big data, and smart cultivation system for enhancing an efficiency of production processes in the agricultural sector.
-Farmers can control the system via smartphone and Farm SCADA (Wall room system for monitoring and displaying the agricultural production factors of the system) A prototype of a smart farm model 17 Million

-Modular Researc Modular Farm is crop cultivation in Modular Farm 1.7 Farm h Gap Fund closed areas likes container or greenhouse that the crops growth factors are controlled such as air temperature, air humidity, light intensity.
+A prototype of the smart IoT-WFD sensor and decision support system for farm water management 2.6 Million MJU Smart farm National budget, Engineering and Agro- Industry The prototype of the MJU smart farm model has been developed using modern agriculture innovation (Electronic Agriculture; Agritonics), Agri-Big data, and smart cultivation system for enhancing an efficiency of production processes in the agricultural sector.
+Farmers can control the system via smartphone and Farm SCADA (Wall room system for monitoring and displaying the agricultural production factors of the system) A prototype of a smart farm model 17 Million Modular Farm Research Gap Fund Modular Farm is crop cultivation in closed areas likes container or greenhouse that the crops growth factors are controlled such as air temperature, air humidity, light intensity.
 The purpose of development Modular Farm is to enhance the crops cultivation in all areas, weather arid or cold areas.
-The Modular Farm system control the environment near comparable to the terrain suitable for cultivation so that crops can grow well. system for controlling crops cultivation in container Million Farm Boxing Council of Univers ity Preside nts of Thailan d Farm Boxing has been developed for small closed areas cultivation to support crops cultivation in residence.
+The Modular Farm system control the environment near comparable to the terrain suitable for cultivation so that crops can grow well.
+Modular Farm system for controlling crops cultivation in container 1.7 Million Farm Boxing Council of University Presidents of Thailand Farm Boxing has been developed for small closed areas cultivation to support crops cultivation in residence.
 Farm Boxing system can control, monitor, and see a report of crops' environment which are factors affecting to crops growth such as water temperature, light, humidity and light intensity, etc. by using IoT technology (Internet of Things), Mobile Application, MQTT protocol, Web Service, Web application and Cloud Computing.
 The users can control, track and retrieve such information through a web browser.
-Real-time is considered to use Farm Boxing product/ System for increasing the cultivation area in the urban society which has limited space 730 Thousan d agriculture in a new form that is a Smart Farm and is suitable for consumers in urban society.
-Smart Agriculture for the digital economy in Chiang Mai province Thailan d Digital Econo my Promot ion Agency (DEPA) Smart Farm Operation Center and Smart Agriculture Service have been developed to support smart farming in a rice field.
+Real-time is considered to use agriculture in a new form that is a Smart Farm and is suitable for consumers in urban society.
+Farm Boxing product/ System for increasing the cultivation area in the urban society which has limited space 730 Thousand Smart Agriculture for the digital economy in Chiang Mai province Thailand Digital Economy Promotion Agency (DEPA) Smart Farm Operation Center and Smart Agriculture Service have been developed to support smart farming in a rice field.
 The smart sensors and sensing technology are set up into the field to collect data and farmers can monitor and control farm management via smartphone.
 Additional, consumers can traceability the information relevance agricultural products by scanning QR code to check quality and cultivation process of agricultural products.
 Smart Farm Operation Center application to support cultivation and Smart Agriculture Service application for products traceability 9.7 Million

-3.1 Policy and Framework in the EU
+3.4 Policy and Framework in the EU